Skbodnar/That-Food-Truck-Habit/README.md

 Technologies I used include: JavaScript, React and Leaflet.

+To run this on your machine:
+- clone the repository
+- npm init -y
+- npm install
+- npm start

 A challenge that I ran into was displaying a title on top of the map.
 This stackoverflow thread was a huge help: https://stackoverflow.com/questions/68305833/how-to-overlay-a-div-on-a-react-leaflet-map